Dynatrace/ace-box/user-skel/ansible/roles/demo-ar-workflows-gitlab/files/docs/README.md

 # Technical implementation

-Before getting started, let's let's familiarize ourselves with the demo setup.
+Before getting started, let's familiarize ourselves with the demo setup.

 First, a dashboard has been deployed and is available at `http(s)://dashboard.<ingress domain>` .
 Basic auth credentials were provided at the end of the provisioning process.
 The dashboard is where you can find all relevant links and credentials.